Planning Your Trip

-The Lucayan Indians lived throughout the Bahamas from 900-1500 A.D. but were wiped out by slavery and disease within 25 years of Europeans' arrival.
+The Lucayan Indians lived throughout the Bahamas from 900 to 1500 A.D. but were wiped out by slavery and disease within 25 years of Europeans' arrival.
 In 1648, a group of English Puritans landed, seeking religious freedom.
 The Bahamas became a British crown colony in 1718 and remained under British rule until July 10, 1973.
 Approximately 80 percent of Bahamas residents are of West African descent, ancestors of slaves brought to work the cotton plantations.
-Bahamian culture combines influences from Africa and Europe, and is related to Caribbean Creole culture as well as the Gullah culture of the southern U.S.
+Bahamian culture combines influences from Africa and Europe and is related to Caribbean Creole culture as well as the Gullah culture of the southern U.S.

 Check out our article on the top cultural events, festivals, and concerts in the Bahamas, as well as our monthly Caribbean event calendar for more information.

 - Though the cost of travel in the Bahamas spikes in the wintertime, the tropical climate remains relatively consistent year-round.
 The trade winds keep the archipelago cool even in the summertime, so economical travelers should consider visiting in the off-season.

 - Be sure to check out if you’re visiting during any of the key festivals and events occurring on the Bahamian archipelago during your vacation, as these are often celebrated with street parades that are free to attend.